 A mesothelioma prognosis is generally poor because most patients live about 12 months after diagnosis.
 The prognosis, or estimate of how cancer will affect the body, also depends on stage, type of malignant mesothelioma and general health of the patient.

-Doctors describe the typical mesothelioma prognosis as an overall outlook, specific to each patient.
+Doctors describe a mesothelioma prognosis as an overall outlook, specific to the patient.

 Prognosis is often measured in terms such as “good,” “favorable,” “bad” or “poor” based on how the cancer is expected to progress.
 It includes the prospect of recovery and helps determine what treatment options may be available.